 - 1 bag Hershey's Kisses (at least 32)

 - Blend butter and sugar together until fluffy.

 - Add eggs, vanilla and salt.
 Blend again.

-- Add cocoa powder and blend well, scraping sides of bowl as needed.
+- Add cocoa powder and baking soda and blend well, scraping sides of bowl as needed.

 - Add flour 1 cup at a time, blending after each addition.

 - Scoop out with a cookie scoop onto a lined baking sheet.